 The Intro & Wrap Up Seminars Helpful chart assesses the value (or lack of value) of the two in-services that were provided to school personnel as a component of the counseling services program.
 These seminars are related to the logistics, legalities, and purposes of the counseling program at the school (in the Intro Seminar) and also they offer a forum whereby feedback and closure discussions with teachers and administrators, discussing program likes and dislikes (in the Wrap Up Seminar), occur.
-Of those who were able to answer the statement that said, "the 'Intro to Counseling Services Seminar' at the beginning of the year," and "the 'Counseling Services Wrap-up Seminar' at the end of the year were helpful" most respondents believed the seminars were helpful at a 5:2 ratio.
+This year it was noted at the wrap up seminar that some of the teachers stated they could not talk about a program that was confidential.
+Of those who were able to answer the statement that said, "the 'Intro to Counseling Services Seminar' at the beginning of the year," and "the 'Counseling Services Wrap-up Seminar' at the end of the year were helpful" most respondents believed the seminars were helpful at a 4:3 ratio.
 The next question in the survey addressed whether or not school personnel believed overall counseling services were beneficial to school personnel.